Luther Duncan: Education and early career

-Alabama Extension Service director

-Duncan Hall, the Auburn University headquarters of the Alabama Cooperative Extension System, is named after Duncan.
-In honor of Duncan, the building was constructed with limestone from Duncan's native Franklin County.
+Duncan Hall is the Auburn University headquarters of the Alabama Cooperative Extension System.
+The building was constructed with limestone from Duncan's native Franklin County.

-Along with Duggar's initial efforts, Duncan was instrumental in laying the groundwork for Cooperative Extension work in Alabama, ensuring the transition of Extension work from a primarily USDA-driven effort to one in which API, the state's first land-grant university, held primary responsibility.
-Duncan was responsible for overseeing efforts to adopt new forms of technological delivery, including the purchase of a 1,000-watt radio station to broadcast educational information to the state's farm population.

-Duncan demanded near perfection from his employees.
-He expected them not only to display a level of maturity: "in order to secure and maintain the confidence and respect of farm people" but also to possess: "unbounded energy, zeal, optimism, enthusiasm, and persistency" — habits that should reflect "the very highest character."

-"A man entering upon his duties of the day without a shave or with a dirty collar … will never get very far with what he represents," Duncan once said.

 Farm Bureau controversy

-On the other hand, Duncan was criticized for his organization's close association with the Farm Bureau.
-From Cooperative Extension's inception, agents worked with a wide array of agencies and other organizations associated with farming.
-However, there was a closer relationship with the Farm Bureau, which was organized on the API campus at Duncan's behest in 1921.
-Cooperative Extension work was widely considered a success in providing research-based information to the state's farmers.
-However, much of this progress was stymied by the lack of a cooperative farm marketing mechanism — the reason for organizing a nationwide network of Farm Bureaus.
-Critics maintained that Duncan favored the Farm Bureau over other farm organizations and even dictated Farm Bureau policy — a charge Duncan repeatedly denied.
+Duncan was criticized for his organization's close association with the Farm Bureau.
+From Cooperative Extension's inception, agents worked with a wide array of farming organizations and agencies.
+However, there was a closer relationship with the Farm Bureau, which organized on the AU campus at Duncan's behest in 1921.
+Cooperative Extension work was considered successful by supporters in providing research-based information to the state's farmers.
+However, much of this progress was hindered by the lack of a cooperative farm marketing mechanism, which contributed to the efforts to organize a nationwide network of Farm Bureaus.
+Critics argued that Duncan favored the Farm Bureau over other farm organizations and even dictated Farm Bureau policy, an allegation Duncan repeatedly denied.

-Duncan's actions reflected, to a large degree, those of the USDA, which had generally supported a close working relationship with Farm Bureau.
-Nevertheless, Duncan drew harsh criticism from the USDA for acquiescing to the publication of a circular that instructed Alabama Extension agents about how to recruit Farm Bureau members and to collect their dues.
+Duncan's actions largely reflected those of the USDA, who supported a close relationship with the Farm Bureau.
+Duncan drew criticism from the USDA for acquiescing to the publication of a circular that instructed Alabama Extension agents about how to recruit Farm Bureau members and to collect their dues.
 The publication was subsequently withdrawn.

-Duncan stressed that one of the original charges of the Extension Service was to advise farm organizations.
-He also contended that in supporting the Farm Bureau, he was merely assisting the farm organization with the best prospects for success.
-Duncan conceded that relations between Extension and Farm Bureau had been too close at times, such as when Extension agents collected dues on behalf of the Farm Bureau.
-However, he stressed that these problems had been resolved.
+Duncan stated that one of the original charges of the Extension Service was to advise farm organizations.
+He also contended that in supporting the Farm Bureau, he was assisting the farm organization which he believed had the best prospects for success.
+Duncan believed that relations between Extension and Farm Bureau had been too close at times, such as when Extension agents collected dues on behalf of the Farm Bureau.
+However, he claimed that these problems had been resolved.

-An investigation by the Alabama Polytechnic Institute's Board of Trustees determined no wrongdoing.
+An investigation by the Auburn University Board of Trustees found no evidence of wrongdoing.